paldhous/ucb/2016/dataviz/md_raw/index_raw.md

 -  ####**Nov.4:** [**Making interactive maps**](week11.html)
-We will use [Carto](https://carto.com/) and cartodb.js/Leaflet to create interactive online maps.
+We will use [CARTO](https://carto.com/) to create interactive online maps.

   -  **Assignment:** Submit a full project update, via your GitHub account, for review in next week's meetings.